Mohamed-Fathy-Salah/8086_steppermotor_assembly/README.md

    <b>L293D Driver</b>

 <img src="images/components/l293d.PNG" align="right">
- l293d driver is a 16-pin Motor Driver used as interface between the microcontoller and the stepper motor , it can control  two DC motors at the same time in any direction it used to drive the stepper motor as the microcontroller can't provide current required by the motor
+ l293d driver is a 16-pin Motor Driver used as interface between the microcontoller and the stepper motor, it used to drive the stepper motor as the microcontroller can't provide current required by the motor.
+The L293D is designed to provide up to 600 mA at voltages from 4.5 V to 36 V
   </br></br></br></br></br></br></br></br></br>
   <hr>